 However, none of these methods can confirm that ovulation was successful.
-Successful ovulation refers to a high quality ovulatory event in which an egg was released and PdG (progesterone metabolite) levels remained elevated for long enough to allow for the best possible chance at conception.
+Successful ovulation refers to a successful ovulatory event in which an egg was released and PdG (progesterone metabolite) levels remained elevated for long enough to allow for the best possible chance at conception.
 Without enough PdG for long enough after ovulation it can be more difficult to get pregnant.

 Proov PdG tests are the first and only FDA cleared PdG test kit to confirm successful ovulation at home.
 Testing with Proov PdG tests on days 7, 8, 9, and 10 after peak fertility (i.e. a positive LH test) can give you insight into if poor ovulation health is preventing you from conceiving.

 Understanding your chances of getting pregnant after a positive ovulation test can help you better time intercourse so that you can reach your fertility goals faster!